Pasifika New Zealanders: In politics

 In 1993, Samoan-born Taito Phillip Field became the first Pasifika member of parliament (MP), when he won the Otara electorate seat for Labour.
 Field was joined in 1996 by Samoan politicians Mark Gosche and Arthur Anae (the first Pasifika MP from the National Party), and by Winnie Laban in 1999.
 In 2008, Field left the Labour Party and formed the New Zealand Pacific Party, a short-lived political party aimed at representing conservative Christian Pasifika communities.

 For the 2008 New Zealand general election, Samoan-born Sam Lotu-Iiga was elected as MP for Maungakiekie, and was joined by Labour list MPs William Sio and Carmel Sepuloni, who was the first MP of Tongan heritage.
 In 2010, Kris Faafoi entered parliament by winning the 2010 Mana by-election, becoming the first MP of Tokelauan descent.
 In 2011, Alfred Ngaro became the first MP of Cook Island descent by winning the Maungakiekie electorate.
 Further Pasifika MPs entered parliament in the 2010s: Asenati Taylor for New Zealand First (2011), Christchurch East MP Poto Williams (2013), Manukau East MP Jenny Salesa (2014) and Anahila Kanongata'a-Suisuiki (2017).

 The 2020 New Zealand general election saw the largest cohort of Pasifika MPs entering parliament: Terisa Ngobi, Barbara Edmonds, Tangi Utikere, Neru Leavasa for the Labour Party, and the first Pasifika MP from the Green Party, Teanau Tuiono.
 2023 saw Efeso Collins, formerly a member of the Auckland Council, joining as a member of the Green Party.

 Tala Cleverley was the first Pasifika local body politician elected in Aotearoa.
 She was elected to the Wellington City Council in 1979 and held her role as a Labour Party city councillor until 1995.

 The Auckland Council has had three Pasifika councillors since its founding in 2010: Alf Filipaina and former National MP Arthur Anae representing the Manukau ward since 2010, and Efeso Collins in 2016, replacing Anae's for the Manukau ward.
 In 2022, Collins unsuccessfully ran for the 2022 Auckland mayoral election.
 Collins entered parliament in 2023 as a member of the Green Party of Aotearoa New Zealand, serving until his death in February 2024.

 When elected to the Dunedin City Council in October 2016, Marie Laufiso became Dunedin’s first Pasifika city councillor and the Green Party's first successful Pasifika election candidate at either local or central government level; Laufiso is of Sāmoan and Tongan descent.

-In 2025, Fauono Ken Laban became New Zealand's first Pasika mayor when he was elected as mayor of Lower Hutt.
+In 2025, Fauono Ken Laban became New Zealand's first Pasifika mayor when he was elected as mayor of Lower Hutt.